auth0/docs/articles/tokens/legacy/refresh-token.md

 The `expires_in` parameter indicates the lifetime of the new JWT in seconds.
 It can be calculated by the difference between the `exp` and `iat` claims of the JWT.

 ::: panel-info Rate limits
 Obtaining new tokens using the `refresh_token` should occur only if the `id_token` has expired.
-For example, it is a bad practice to call the endpoint to get a new token every time you call an API.
 There are rate limits in Auth0 that will throttle the amount of requests to this endpoint that can be executed using the same token from the same IP.
 :::